Tonyx97/Tomb-Raider-II-Multiplayer-Mod/README.md

 Credits to SlikeNet, MinHook and [Arsunt](https://github.com/Arsunt/TR2Main) whose project helped me reversing some game structures and functions.

 **NOTE: This project is just an early testing version of the mod, there are a few bugs when synchronizing entities such as vehicles or doors.
-Besides those bugs, the mod can be completely used to play with friends and complete the whole game together.**
+Besides those bugs, the mod can be completely used to play and complete the game with friends.**